bkavlak/BoundaryGEE/README.md

 # BoundaryGEE

-This is an attempt to translate raster processes of this great open-source article [Reference Article](https://ieeexplore.ieee.org/document/8584043) to Google Earth Engine.
+This is an attempt to translate raster processes of this great open-source [Reference Article](https://ieeexplore.ieee.org/document/8584043) to Google Earth Engine.

 * I'll add details of the code *